-Clinical Molecular Medicine uniquely presents the latest scientific advances in molecular and cellular biology within a clinical context.
-The field of clinical molecular medicine is vital to the development of new and effective drug and biological therapies and diagnostic methods.
-The objective of this book is to provide medical and biomedical students and researchers with a clear and clinically relevant understanding of the molecular basis of human disease based on the latest scientific evidence.
-With an increased focus on new practice concepts such as stratified, personalized and precision medicine, this book is a valuable and much-needed resource that unites the core principles of molecular biology with the latest and most promising genomic advances in order to further the field and promise of clinical molecular therapeutics.
+Clinical Molecular Medicine: Principles and Practice presents the latest scientific advances in molecular and cellular biology, including the development of new and effective drug and biological therapies and diagnostic methods.
+The book provides medical and biomedical students and researchers with a clear and clinically relevant understanding on the molecular basis of human disease.
+With an increased focus on new practice concepts, such as stratified, personalized and precision medicine, this book is a valuable and much-needed resource that unites the core principles of molecular biology with the latest and most promising genomic advances.

 - Illustrates the fundamental principles and therapeutic applications of molecular and cellular biology

 - Offers a clinically focused account of molecular heterogeneity

 - Includes comprehensive coverage of many different disorders, including growth and development, cardiovascular, metabolic, skin, blood, digestive, inflammatory, neuropsychiatric disorders, and many more

 Medical and biomedical students, clinicians and scientists who are expected to have a clear and clinically relevant understanding of the molecular basis of human disease to practice evidence-based clinical medicine

 Section I Fundamentals of Molecular and Cell Biology

 1. Genes, genome and chromosomes